 A Guide to Land Tax for Property Investors

 Land tax in Victoria is often viewed as an unavoidable burden for property investors.
 While it can feel significant, especially in high-value markets, the right mindset and strategy can transform it from a deterrent into a manageable – and even motivating – factor.
-Here are five practical ways to reframe it and why it shouldn’t hold you back from building a strong investment portfolio.

 1. Understand the Cost of Entry